Safiullah93/portfolio/final_project_partIII_RajaSafiullah.md

 # Final Project - Part III

+Here is a link to the Final Story.

 The Part III of the final project was about finalizing the general story, figuring out the issues in flow, making it relevant to the audience and introducing a viable or working call of action.
 The tool used for the story was Shorthand, along with flourish primarily used for building data visualizations and infogram used for buidling inforgraphics.
 Where information from external sources was used, it was appropriately cited within the story on Shorthand to allow for ease in navigating through the works cited.

 Following are some of the challenges I faced while working on Part III, that are worthy of discussion to better understand how the story came transformed into a comprehensive whole.